 Meaning

-In the quote “Knowledge is not a passion from without the mind, but an active exertion of the inward strength, vigor and power of the mind, displaying itself from within.,” the emphasis is on wisdom.
-It highlights the thought that wisdom grows through experience while implying that understanding takes time.
+“Knowledge is not a passion from without the mind, but an active exertion of the inward strength, vigor and power of the mind, displaying itself from within.” presents a viewpoint centered on wisdom.
+It implies that reflection reveals deeper truths and encourages us to remember that understanding takes time.

 Theme